demokratikollen/demokratikollen/README.md

 2. Download and Install Vagrant: https://www.vagrantup.com/downloads.html
 3. Install Ansible: `sudo apt-get install ansible`
 4. In the root of the repository, run `vagrant up`
 5. Once completed, run `vagrant ssh` to login to the VM.
 The app code is residing in ~/app.
+The ~/app folder on the guest machine is shared with the app folder in the repository on the host machine.

+## Installation using Virtualbox, Vagrant and Ansible (Unix/Mac OS)
+Assumes you have cloned the repository.

+1. Download and install Virtualbox: https://www.virtualbox.org/wiki/Downloads
+2. Download and install Vagrant: https://www.vagrantup.com/downloads.html
+3. Download and install Git (needed for cmd-line ssh): http://git-scm.com/
+4. In the root of the repository, run `vagrant up`
+5. Once completed, run `vagrant ssh` to login to the VM.
+The app code is residing in ~/app.
+The ~/app folder on the guest machine is shared with the app folder in the repository on the host machine.

 ## Installation of development dependencies (Ubuntu)